withastro/docs/src/pages/en/reference/cli-reference.md

   <Since v="1.7.0" />
 </p>

-Generate TypeScript types for all Astro modules.
+Generates TypeScript types for all Astro modules.
 Today, this includes the `astro:content` module for the (experimental) [Content Collections API](/en/guides/content-collections/).

 ## `astro add`